Elizabeth Jacobson

 Elizabeth Nicole "Liz" Jacobson (March 26, 1984 – September 28, 2005) was a United States Air Force airman who was killed in action in the Iraq War in 2005.
 A member of the U.S. Air Force Security Forces, she was the first female U.S. airman killed in the line of duty in support of Operation Iraqi Freedom and the first Air Force Security Forces member killed in conflict since the Vietnam War.

 Early life and education

 Jacobson was born and raised in Florida.

 She resided in the Riviera Beach area and attended Palm Beach Gardens and Gold Coast high schools.

+Elizabeth lived with her parents, David M Jacobson and Marianne Earhart, in California until she was 15 when she returned to live with her grandparents, Cos Cosimano and Sondra Millman, Riviera Beach, Florida and then joined the Air Force.